riri-des/2025-CP_PREMODA/README.md

-# PREMODA: AI-POWERED VIRTUAL TRY-ON FOR MOBILE E-COMMERCE
+# PREMODA: A MOBILE-BASED APPAREL SUITABILITY PREVIEW FOR ONLINE SHOPPERS USING COMPUTER VISION
 ## Overview
 PREMODA is a professional mobile application that revolutionizes online shopping through AI-powered virtual try-on technology.
 Users can realistically preview how clothing items will look on them before making purchases, reducing returns and improving shopping confidence.